Nicotine Prevention & Recovery

 As parents, talking to your teens about anything is tough enough.
 Talking about the dangers of vaping is even tougher.
 Still, even if they don’t want to talk about it, you can influence their decision about whether to use e-cigarettes.
 Even if you have used tobacco yourself, your children will listen if you discuss your struggles with nicotine addiction.
 Be clear that you don’t approve of them smoking or using e-cigarettes, and that you expect them to live tobacco-free.
 Also:

 - Don’t let anyone use e-cigarettes or other tobacco products around young people.
-They watching the behaviors of others as an example, and also at risk of exposure to nicotine and other chemicals.
+They are watching the behaviors of others as an example, and also at risk of exposure to nicotine and other chemicals.

 - Avoid restaurants and other locations that allow use of tobacco products, including e-cigarettes.

 - Make your home and vehicles tobacco-free by prohibiting use of all tobacco products by family members, friends, and guests.
-This is an important step to fully protect your children from exposure to secondhand smoke.
+This is an important step to fully protect your children from exposure to secondhand and thirdhand smoke.

 - Be an example to youth by living tobacco-free.
 Even if you’re quitting tobacco, share the reasons why you want to quit and ask for their support in your journey.